puppetlabs/puppet_metrics_dashboard/README.md

 `/etc/telegraf/telegraf.d/`.
 Telegraf will continue to work if you do not remove them, however, the old `[[inputs.httpjson]]` will not be updated going forward.

+### Determining where telegraf runs

+Telegraf can run on the grafana server or on each Puppet infrastructure node.
+To configure telegraf to run on the same host that grafana runs on, use the `puppet_metrics_dashboard` class and the parameters: `master_list`, `puppetdb_list` and `postgres_host_list`.
+These parameters determine which hosts that telegraf polls.

+To configure telegraf to run on each Puppet infrastructure node, use the corresponding profiles for those hosts.
+See [Profile defined types](#profile-defined-types).
+The `puppet_metrics_dashboard` class is still applied to a separate host to setup grafana and influxdb and the profile classes configure telegraf when applied to your Puppet infrastructure hosts.

 ### Beginning with puppet_metrics_dashboard